donghyeoklee2607/RAG-langGraph/README.md

     }
 )
 ```

-- The LLM receives The latest user question,
+- The LLM receives The latest user question that was written by Query Rewrite Node,
-- the retrieved context (from PDF or web search),
+- and the retrieved context (from PDF or web search).
-- and Chat history

 **4.3 How Context Is Used**
 - For document-grounded questions (e.g., "What is DeepSeek-R1-Zero?"), the model uses only PDF chunks as evidence.